A1 registration plate: History

 In 1903, the Motor Car Act, which mandated the registration of motor vehicles, became law.
 It took effect on 1 January 1904, though the first number plates were issued in late 1903.
 The A 1 registration plate was issued by London County Council in December 1903.
 From surviving records, the first number known to have been issued is DY 1, issued in Hastings on 23 November 1903.

 The plate was issued to the second Earl Russell for his Napier car.
 There are different accounts of how Russell obtained the plate, with many stating he queued all night for it, or he made his butler queue all night.
 However Russell served in the London County Council as an Alderman from 1895 to 1904, and was at one time chairman of the council highways committee.
 All the first London registrations with single-digit numbers went to politicians connected with the London County Council or their relatives.
-(Note: Registration A 2 was obtained by David Waterlow (London county councillor); A 3 went to Joseph Allen Baker (chair of the LCC highways committee; his brothers George Baker and Philip Barton Baker got A 8 and A 9).
-A 4 was allocated to Mark Mayhew (London county councillor); A 5 - Sir William Bell (alderman of LCC); A 6 - John Dickson-Poynder (London county councillor);A 7 - Willoughby Dickinson (chairman of LCC).)
+(Note: Registration A 2 was obtained by David Waterlow (London county councillor); A 3 went to Joseph Allen Baker, chair of the LCC highways committee.
+A 4 was allocated to Mark Mayhew (London county councillor); A 5 - Sir William Bell (alderman of LCC); A 6 - John Dickson-Poynder (London county councillor);A 7 - Willoughby Dickinson (chairman of LCC).
+A 8 and A 9 were given to George Baker and Philip Barton Baker, brothers of Joseph Allen Baker.)

 In 1906, Russell's car, with the registration, was sold to the Chairman of the London County Council.
 In 1907, it was bought by George Pettyt for £30.
 He was the head of the Maudes Group, a car dealership.
 (Note: In 1923, Pettyt established the Maudes Trophy, a motorcycle endurance competition that is still held.)
 Pettyt successively transferred the registration to each of his personal cars over the following years.